top of page

 • 2 min read

-That the grace of God may bind our Church and parish into a company of faithful disciples of Jesus: let us pray to the Lord.
+That our Church and parish may be formed by the Spirit into a faithful community of disciples: let us pray to the Lord.

-That those who have died in the peace of Christ [especially _________], may inherit God’s promise of life in the Resurrection: let us pray to the Lord.
+That the souls of those who have died [especially _________], may share in the glory of the reign of the Risen Christ: let us pray to the Lord.

 That God will hear the prayers we now offer in the silence of our hearts [Pause...]: let us pray to the Lord.